InformaticsMatters/squonk2-python-client/README.rst

    :alt: PyPI package (latest)

-A Python 3 package that provides simplified access to key parts of the Data Manager API REST interface.
+A Python 3 package that provides simplified access to key parts of the Informatics Matters Data Manager API REST interface.
 The functions provide access to some of the key API methods, implemented initially to support execution of Jobs from a Fragalysis stack `backend`_.

 The following API functions are available: -